JimmyLefevre/kb/README.md

 [kb\_text\_shape.h](./kb_text_shape.h) provides ICU-like text segmentation (i.e. breaking Unicode text by direction, line, word and grapheme).
 It also provides Harfbuzz-like text shaping for OpenType fonts, which means it is capable of handling complex script layout and ligatures, among other things.

 It does **not** handle rasterization.
-It will only help you know which glyphs to display where!
+It does **not** handle paragraph layout.
+It will only help you know which glyphs to display where on a single, infinitely-long line!

+(See https://www.newroadoldway.com/text1.html for an explanation of the different steps of text processing.)

 ```c
 static kbts_font GlobalFont;